ZoomTen/nim-gb-test/README.md

 Uses neither Nimble nor Nake, but rather plain ol' Make. :p Though, I want to turn the Makefile into Nimble tasks in the future.

 Other than that, you'll of course need [GBDK-2020](https://gbdk-2020.github.io).
 Make sure to edit the Makefile to point to your GBDK installation.

+The Makefile contains an `asm-debug` target that compiles to ASM and puts it under `_asmbuild`.
+Just in case you wanna look at what's in the ROM from the Nim-generated C source.

 ## Attribution and License Info